-Velocity is considered a key attribute of big data.
-Rather than data being occasionally sampled (either on a one-off basis or with a large temporal gap between samples), big data are produced much more continually.
-When we examined our datasets, however, it became apparent that there are two main kinds of velocity with respect to big data: (1) frequency of generation; (2) frequency of handling, recording, and publishing; and that the 26 datasets varied with respect to these two traits.
-In terms of frequency of generation, data can be generated in real-time constantly, for example recording a reading every 30 seconds or verifying location every four minutes (as many mobile phone apps do), or in real-time sporadically, for example at the point of use, such as clickstream data being generated in real-time but only whilst a user is clicking through websites, or an immigration system recording only when someone is scanning their documents.
+Velocity is considered a key attribute of Big Data.
+Rather than data being occasionally sampled (either on a one-off basis or with a large temporal gap between samples), Big Data are produced much more continually.
+When we examined our datasets, however, it became apparent that there are two kinds of velocity with respect to Big Data: (1) frequency of generation; (2) frequency of handling, recording, and publishing; and that the 26 datasets varied with respect to these two traits.
+In terms of frequency of generation, data can be generated in real-time constantly, for example recording a reading every 30 seconds or verifying location every 4 minutes (as many mobile phone apps do), or in real-time sporadically, for example at the point of use, such as clickstream data being generated in realtime but only while a user is clicking through websites, or an immigration system recording only when someone is scanning their documents.

-In some cases, as the data are recorded, the system is updated in real-time and the new data are also published in real-time.
-For example, as a tweet is tweeted it is simultaneously recorded and published into timelines.
-Here, even though the data generation is sporadic at the point of generation, it is far from the case at the point of recording by the company.
-For example, while a single tweeter might only produce a couple of tweets a day, the millions of Twitter users collectively generate thousands of tweets per second, meaning that the company databases and servers are constantly handling a data deluge.
+In some cases, as the data are recorded, the system is updated in real-time and the new data are also published in real-time (with only a fraction of delay between the two).
+For example, as a tweet is tweeted it is recorded in Twitter's data architecture and microseconds later it is published into user timelines.
+Here, even though the data generation is sporadic at the point of generation (each user might only produce a couple of tweets a day), it is far from the case at the point of recording by the company (the millions of Twitter users collectively generate thousands of tweets per second, meaning that the company databases and servers are constantly handling a data deluge).
 In other cases, the data are recorded in real-time, but their transmission to central servers and/or their processing or publication is delayed.
-For example, the HERE LIDAR scanning project involves 200 cars driving around cities taking a LIDAR scan every second to produce high definition mapping data (Nokia 2015).
-A single LIDAR scan generally produces a million plus points of data (Cahalane et al. 2012).
+For example, the HERE LIDAR scanning project involves 200 cars driving around cities taking a LIDAR scan every second to produce high definition mapping data (Nokia, 2015).

+A single LIDAR scan generally produces a million plus points of data (Cahalane et al., 2012).
 At the end of every day the local storage device is removed from the vehicle performing the scan and its data transferred to a data centre.
-Similarly, unemployment data is recorded at the time a person updates their status on the system, but the overall unemployment rate is published monthly and in an aggregated form.
+Similarly, unemployment data are recorded at the time a person updates their status on the system, but the overall unemployment rate is published monthly and in an aggregated form.
 In some cases, even once the data are generated they are open to further editing, as with crowdsourced data within Wikipedia or OpenStreetMap, with the edits also recorded in real-time and becoming part of the dataset.
-This distinction between the two kinds of velocity -- at creation and publication is reflected in our analysis in Table 3.

-Perhaps not unsurprisingly, there is a fair range of variety in the form of the data across our 26 datasets, including structured, semi-structured and unstructured data types.
-Of all the characteristics attributed to big data this is weakest attribute given that small data is also highly heterogeneous in nature, especially datasets common to humanities and social sciences where handling and analyzing qualitative data (text, images, etc.) is normal.
-Our suspicion is that this characteristic was attributed to big data because those scientists who first coined the term were used to handling structured data exclusively, but were starting to encounter semi-structured and unstructured data as new data generation and collection systems were deployed.
+Perhaps not unsurprisingly, there is a fair range of variety in the data form across our 26 datasets, including structured, semi-structured and unstructured data types.
+Of all the characteristics attributed to Big Data this seems to us to be the weakest attribute.
+Indeed, small data are also highly heterogeneous in nature, especially datasets common to humanities and social sciences where the handling and analyzing of qualitative data (text, images, etc.) is normal.
+Our suspicion is that this characteristic was attributed to Big Data because those scientists who first coined the term were used to handling structured data exclusively but were starting to encounter semi-structured and unstructured data as new data generation and collection systems were deployed.